 Take the stairs to reach Mikkeller’s local outpost.
 The 25 taps feature mostly the Danish brewery’s products – think IPAs, stouts and the Spontan series of lambics.
 There are also light bites such as meatballs and bottled beers like those that are sold at The Great Beer Experiment.
-This is also the usual meeting point for the monthly Mikkeller Running Club events – wear one of the T-shirts to enjoy a 200-ml glass of beer after the run.
+This is also the usual meeting point for the monthly Mikkeller Running Club events.
+Weather permitting, they take place on the first Saturday of the month; wear one of their T-shirts to enjoy a 200-ml glass of house beer after each run.

 181 Orchard Road, #11-03, Orchard Central

 Sun – Thu: 11 a.m. – 11 p.m.; Fri, Sat: 11 a.m. – 12 a.m.

 Unlike the ribs restaurant chain’s other outlets, this features 10 taps of imported craft beers and a phenomenal view of Orchard Road below.
 At their Saturday Beer Club events, it’s $55++ for all the beers on free flow.

 Sun – Thu: 12 p.m. – 12 a.m.; Fri, Sat, eve of holidays: 12 p.m. – 1 a.m.

 See the comments on the Brewerkz microbrewery in Clarke Quay.

 501 Orchard Road, #02-01A Wheelock Place